 The Ninth Circuit’s Decision

-In our August 29, 2014 blog post, we discussed the Ninth Circuit’s decisions issued two days earlier, which held that FedEx’s standard independent contractor agreement and its nationwide policies and procedures established that single-route FedEx drivers in California and Oregon were employees and not independent contractors.
+In my August 29, 2014 blog post, I discussed the Ninth Circuit’s decisions issued two days earlier, which held that FedEx’s standard independent contractor agreement and its nationwide policies and procedures established that single-route FedEx drivers in California and Oregon were employees and not independent contractors.
 We noted that despite the fact that FedEx lacks control over some parts of its drivers’ jobs, the Court concluded that such lack of control is not sufficient to “counteract the extensive control [FedEx] does exercise.”

 Analysis and Takeaways